Lady Anne Palmer1

 Lady Anne Palmer, 1665 2

-Lady Anne Palmer was born on 25 February 1660/61.1 She was the daughter of Roger Palmer, 1st Earl of Castlemaine and Barbara Villiers, Duchess of Cleveland.1,3 She married Thomas Lennard, 1st and last Earl of Essex, son of Francis Lennard, 14th Lord Dacre and Elizabeth Bayning, Countess of Shepey, on 16 May 1674.4 She died on 16 May 1722 at age 61.4
+Lady Anne Palmer was born illegitimately on 25 February 1660/61.1 She was the daughter of Charles II Stuart, King of Great Britain and Barbara Villiers, Duchess of Cleveland.3,1 She married Thomas Lennard, 1st and last Earl of Essex, son of Francis Lennard, 14th Lord Dacre and Elizabeth Bayning, Countess of Shepey, on 16 May 1674.4 She died on 16 May 1722 at age 61.4

-Lady Anne Palmer was also known as Anne Fitzroy.3 From 16 May 1674, her married name became Lennard.
-As a result of her marriage, Lady Anne Palmer was styled as Countess of Essex on 5 October 1674.1
+She was also known as Anne Fitzroy.3 On 28 February 1672/73 she was acknowledged as daughter of King Charles II by Warrant.5 From 16 May 1674, her married name became Lennard.
+After her marriage, Lady Anne Palmer was styled as Countess of Essex on 5 October 1674.1

 Children of Lady Anne Palmer and Thomas Lennard, 1st and last Earl of Essex